 - Proprietary valuation model continuously seeks out the most attractive closed-end fund premiums/ discounts, and with the goal of enhancing total return, Robinson implements trading strategies to capitalize on the value of the premiums/discounts

 IMPORTANT RISKS & DISCLOSURES

 Before investing you should carefully consider the Fund’s investment objectives, risks, charges and expenses.
 This and other information is in the prospectus and summary prospectus, a copy of which may be obtained by calling (800)207-7108.
 Please read the prospectus and summary prospectus carefully before you invest.

 An investment in the Fund is subject to risk, including the possible loss of principal amount invested and including, but not limited to, the following risks, which are more fully described in the prospectus:

 - It is expected that the CEFs in which the Fund will invest will be leveraged as a result of borrowing or other investment techniques.
 As a result, the Fund will be exposed indirectly to leverage, and may expose the Fund to higher volatility in the market value of such CEF and the possibility that the Fund’s long-term returns will be diminished.
-In addition, regulations implemented pursuant to the Dodd-Frank Act, particularly the Volcker Rule, may in the future hinder or restrict a CEF’s ability to maintain leverage; which in turn may reduce the total return and tax exempt income generated by the underlying CEFs in which the Fund will invest and may cause a reduction in the value of the Fund’s shares.
+In addition, regulations implemented pursuant to the Dodd-Frank Act, particularly the Volcker Rule, may in the future hinder or restrict a CEF’s ability to maintain leverage; which in turn may reduce the total return and income generated by the underlying CEFs in which the Fund will invest and may cause a reduction in the value of the Fund’s shares.

-- As a non-diversified fund, the Fund may focus its assets in the securities of fewer issuers, which exposes the Fund to greater market risk than if its assets were diversified among a greater number of issuers.
+- As a non-diversified fund, the Fund may focus its assets in the securities of fewer issuers, which exposes the Fund to greater market risk that if its assets were diversified among a greater number of issuers.